 A strong, vibrant community

 Diversity matters.
-Differences of experience, culture, lifestyle help to create to a community where new ideas flourish and everyone feels safe, respected and included.
-The CVM is committed to a welcoming, inclusive environment for all students, faculty and staff.
+Differences of experience, culture, and lifestyle help to create a community where new ideas flourish and everyone feels safe, respected, and included.
+The CVM is committed to a welcoming, inclusive environment for all students, faculty, and staff.
 After all, we are strongest when we reflect the diversity in our larger communities.

-To lead our diversity initiatives, we formed the Council for Inclusion, Diversity and Awareness (CIDA).
-This council of faculty, staff and students develops, monitors and evaluates the progress of the College’s strategic plan for diversity.
+To lead our diversity initiatives, in 2020, we formed the CVM Office of Diversity, Equity, and Inclusion led by an Interim Assistant Dean of Diversity, Equity, and Inclusion.
+Prior to that, in 2017, the Council for Inclusion, Diversity, and Awareness (CIDA) was convened.
+This College-wide council of faculty, staff, and students is committed to fostering a diverse and inclusive environment for all, as well as develops, monitors and evaluates the progress of the College’s strategic plan for diversity.
 CIDA’s responsibilities include coordination of activities that support and strengthen our College’s climate of inclusiveness and advising faculty, staff and students regarding issues of diversity.
+CIDA also serves as the UGA representative to the Diversity Equity and Inclusion working group of the Southeast Veterinary Education Consortium (SEVEC).
+Membership include student representatives from VOICE, Broad Spectrum, SCNABV, SAVMA, and class representatives along with faculty and staff who are interested in supporting DE&I efforts at the CVM.

 The University of Georgia College of Veterinary Medicine encourages its members to view, evaluate, and treat all persons in any professional activity or circumstance in which they may be involved, solely as individuals on the basis of their own personal abilities, qualifications, and other relevant characteristics.